 Christmas Eve is a flurry of preparations.
 With all the Christmas fare being prepped it’s hard to find time to cook a hot meal in the evening.
 Your slow cooker to the rescue!

 The easiest way to enjoy Christmas pudding?
 Buy one!
-There are an abundance of them in the shops.
+There is an abundance of them in the shops.
 But if you’re old school and prefer a homemade pud we love this recipe from Jamie Oliver’s Nan for its simplicity.

 You just pop all the ingredients together in one bowl and mix them up.
 You can even use an electric mixer if you want to save your arms from aching!